 SAS’ strategy is to replace older aircraft with newer ones.
-An example of the improvement is the A320, which has eighteen seats more than the MD-80 while reducing the fuel consumption and associated emissions by approximately 20% on a comparable flight.
-The 85 dB area in km² per departure is also reduced by approximately 55%.
+An example of the improvement is the current deliveries of A320neo (new engine option) replacing less efficient Boeing 737NG.
+The A320neo has has twelve seats more than the A320ceo (current engine option) while reducing the fuel consumption and associated emissions by approximately 15% on a comparable flight.
+The 85 dB area in km² per departure is also reduced.

 Flying aircraft that are too big generates unnecessary emissions even if it generates a better theoretical result per available seat kilometer.
 If we look at a Boeing 737NG on a typical domestic route in Norway, it is evident that the fuel consumption and corresponding emissions are lower in a smaller aircraft.
 When using a B737-800 with 183 seats and 141 passengers onboard, the total fuel consumption (in average) is approximately 6–7% higher than a full B737-700.